-Service Line Protection: Erie’s service line protection covers damage caused to underground service and utility lines that extend from your house to the curb.
+Service Line Protection: Service line protection covers damage caused to underground service and utility lines that extend from your house to the curb.

-Personal Valuables: You can add insurance coverage for high-value items like art, jewelry, collectibles and more to your Erie homeowners insurance.
-Erie also offers protection for firearms and computers and equipment,
+Personal Valuables: You can add insurance coverage for high-value items like art, jewelry, collectibles and more to your homeowners insurance.
+They also offer protection for firearms and computers and equipment.

 Identity Theft: Identity recovery from Erie Insurance covers the cost to help you recover after an identity theft or fraud situation.